Accessible Pedestrian Signals

 Okeenea aBeacon is a smart audio guidance system for traffic lights.

-Okeenea aBeacon is a smart audio guidance system for traffic lights.The familiar ticking sound of traditional audio beacons is well-known—while it’s just background noise for passersby, it can be a constant source of disturbance for people living or working nearby.
+Okeenea aBeacon is a smart audio guidance system for traffic lights.
+Though the familiar ticking sound of traditional audio beacons is mainly background noise for passersby, it can be a constant source of disturbance for people living or working nearby.
+However, for a person who is blind or visually impaired, that sound is essential: a critical aid that enhances safety and supports independent mobility.

-Okeenea aBeacon solves this problem by providing audio guidance that activates only when needed.This smart audio system clearly announces where and when it is safe to cross the street, offering essential support for visually impaired pedestrians.
+Okeenea aBeacon solves this problem by providing audio guidance that activates only when needed.
+This smart audio system clearly announces where and when it is safe to cross the street, offering essential support for visually impaired pedestrians.
 It can also deliver more detailed navigation instructions, helping users orient themselves more accurately.

 How does the aBeacon work in practice?

-Okeenea aBeacon is installed on a traffic light pole, where it draws power directly from the red and green signal wires.If fixed electrical power is not available at the crossing, the device can also be powered via a 5V USB connection.
+Okeenea aBeacon is installed on a traffic light pole, where it draws power directly from the red and green signal wires.
+If fixed electrical power is not available at the crossing, the device can also be powered via a 5V USB connection.

-Once installed, the Okeenea aBeacon functions just like other smart beacons in the product family.When a visually impaired person arrives at the crossing, the beacon is activated via the MyMovEO app or the Okeenea Button.As the traffic light changes from red to green, the user receives a clear audio instruction—either from the beacon’s built-in speaker or directly to their headphones.
+Once installed, the Okeenea aBeacon functions just like other smart beacons in the product family.
+When a visually impaired person arrives at the crossing, the beacon is activated via the MyMovEO app or the Okeenea Button.
+As the traffic light changes from red to green, the user receives a clear audio instruction, either from the beacon’s built-in speaker or directly to their headphones.

 With this guidance, the pedestrian knows exactly when and where it is safe to cross.